vivopensource/ng-neo4jd3-app/projects/ng-neo4jd3/README.md

 # Ng-Neo4jd3

-Library for Visualizing Data for Neo4j in Angular using D3
+Library for Visualizing Data in form of Graphs with Nodes in Angular using D3

 ## Package Installation Steps:

-- using npm:
+- using node package manager (npm):
 ```
 npm install ng-neo4jd3
 ```